-The US rock’n’weave quartet release the EP Molly on the 26th.
+The US maths-rock quartet Franchise are due to release the EP Ghost Light on the 14th of July.

 Angular spires spike themselves across the room as the first track to surface from the EP launches through the speakers.
 Empty Medicine finds the listener having ears darting across the radar to catch the sharp breaks of sound.
 A sludgy undertow of bass and percussion is sliced open by a scalpel wielding guitar that chases the listener with its cliff-edges whilst the winding vocal adds to the chaotic moments, resulting in a track by which Franchise, to their credit, make no accommodation for the audience, challenging them to reconsider their own sterile direction of travel.